garyjw/garyjw.github.io/projects/project-1.md

 <img class="ui medium right floated rounded image" src="/images/ics111final_ss.png">

 ICS 111 was my introduction to computer science and programming.
 Instead of a final exam there was a final project that was completed in groups.
-With the Pokemon Go craze going on at the time my team decided to make a Pokemon game for our final.
+With the Pokemon Go craze going on at the time my team decided to make a Pokemon game for our <a href="https://github.com/garyjw/ics111final">final</a>.

 The game was a Pokemon battle simulation where the player could select one of four attacks in a turn based fight against the computer.
 The battle would carry on until one of them has run out of health points.